mmcguffi/pLannotate/README.md

 Usage: plannotate batch [OPTIONS]

   Annotates engineered DNA sequences, primarily plasmids.
-Accepts a FASTA file and outputs  a gbk file with annotations, as well as an optional HTML file with an interactive plasmid map.
+Accepts a FASTA file and outputs a gbk file with annotations, as well as an optional interactive plasmid map as an HTLM file.

 Options:
   -i, --input TEXT      location of a FASTA file; < 50,000 bases